-Picasso’s output was so vast and so diverse that exhibitions invariably cover just one aspect of his work.
-In 2016, for example, the National Portrait Gallery covered his portraits, while more recently ‘Minotaurs and Matadors’ at the Gagosian Gallery dealt with his fascination with bullfighting.
-Now Tate Modern – in what, astonishingly, is its first solo Picasso show – has gone one better by concentrating on a single year of his artistic production.
-The result is the best art exhibition that I’ve seen in London since the same gallery’s ‘Henri Matisse: the Cutouts’ four years ago.
+Picasso’s output was so vast and so diverse that exhibition organizers tend to focus on just one aspect of his work.
+His portraits, for example, were covered in a show at the NPG in 2016 and last year’s ‘Minotaurs and Matadors’ at Gagosian was about his fascination with bullfighting.
+Now Tate Modern – in what, astonishingly, is its first stand-alone Picasso show – has gone one better by focussing on just a single year of his artistic production.
+The result is the best exhibition that I’ve seen anywhere in London since the same gallery’s ‘Henri Matisse: the Cutouts’ four years ago.

 There are good reasons for choosing 1932 as Picasso’s ‘year of wonders’.
-Just turned fifty and approaching the summit of his career, success had brought him fame and riches: he bought a château in Normandy and went round in a chauffeur-driven Hispano-Suiza.
-In June there was a retrospective of his work in Paris – rare for living artists in those days – and in September another major show in Zurich.
-The Zurich exhibition was notable for an excoriating review by C. G. Jung, who concluded that ‘the pictures immediately reveal their alienation from feeling’, suggesting that Picasso might be psychotic.
+Just turned fifty and approaching the summit of his career, success had brought him fame and riches, including a château in Normandy and a chauffeur-driven Hispano-Suiza.
+The highlight of the year was a Paris retrospective – rare for living artists in those days – and in September there was another major show in Zurich.
+The Zurich exhibition was notable for an excoriating review by C. G. Jung, who wrote that ‘the pictures immediately reveal their alienation from feeling’ and even suggested that Picasso might be psychotic.

-Picasso’s private life, meanwhile, was as complicated as ever.
-By now his marriage to the Russian ballerina Olga Khokhova was more or less on the rocks, and unbeknownst to Olga he had started an affair with a girl nearly thirty years his junior, Marie-Thérèse Walter.
+Meanwhile, Picasso’s private life was as complicated as ever.
+His fourteen-year marriage to the Russian ballerina Olga Khokhova was more or less on the rocks.
+Unbeknownst to Olga he had started an affair with a girl nearly thirty years his junior, Marie-Thérèse Walter.

-As always with Picasso, art mirrored life, and the recurring theme of the show, organised over ten rooms, is the artist’s infatuation with his young mistress.
-Picasso’s libido was matched only by his phenomenal work rate; after putting in a full day, followed by a leisurely dinner, he would often go back to the studio for another four or five hours.
-In the first six months of the year he painted some of the most erotically-charged paintings in the history of art: ‘Sleep’, ‘The Dream’ and the iconic ‘Girl before a Mirror’ from the Met in New York.
+As always with Picasso art mirrored life, and the recurring theme of the show, organised over ten rooms, is the artist’s infatuation with his young mistress.
+Picasso’s libido was matched only by his phenomenal work rate: after putting in a full day, followed by a leisurely dinner, he would often go back to the studio for another four or five hours.
+Over the first six months of the year he painted some of the most erotically-charged paintings in the history of art: ‘Sleep’, ‘The Dream’ and the iconic ‘Girl before a Mirror’ from the Met in New York.